BioPP/testnh/README.md

-You can get executable files pre-compiled for your system (if there are any), use pre-compiled packages (if there are any) or compile the programs yourself (should work on any system with a decent C++ compiler).
+You can get executable files pre-compiled for your system (if there are any), use pre-compiled packages (if there are any) or compile the programs yourself (it should work on any system with a decent C++ compiler).
 Pre-compiled packages will ask for all required dependencies, which can be found in the same download directory.
 The needed libraries are [bpp-core](https://github.com/BioPP/bpp-core),